-Rick Brown, director of operations of a chain of four independent pharmacies in Northern Ontario, works diligently to ensure his staffing is optimal and balances the need for high productivity with excellent customer service.
+Rick Brown, president at Innovative Pharmacy Solutions and director of operations of a chain of independent pharmacies in Northern Ontario, works diligently to ensure his staffing is optimal and balances the need for high productivity with excellent customer service.

 “Staffing is a work in progress,” he says.
 “Many owners will set a staffing schedule and never adjust it.
 Staffing is your most valuable resource, and like other resources I am constantly adjusting it to meet the needs of my staff and my patients.”